-Unfortunately, this aspect has been threatened for years by CMMS providers, offering maintenance solutions which provide users with outdated graphical interfaces, as well as entire days of configuration to eventually obtain mediocre results which might discourage users.
+Unfortunately, this aspect has been threatened for years by maintenance management software providers, offering maintenance solutions which provide users with outdated graphical interfaces, as well as entire days of configuration to eventually obtain mediocre results which might discourage users.

 We are used to very simple tools in our daily lives, so why would the creation of a piece of equipment be more complicated than publishing an add on an e-commerce website?
-Here are 5 keys to help you improve easily your future CMMS deployments:
+Here are 5 keys to help you improve easily your future asset management software deployments:

 1. Adopt a more efficient nomenclature for your equipment

 First of all, we decided to give up the tree view system, and to opt for a new functioning inspired by browsers.
 Actually, when you are looking for a jewelers in Paris, you do not need to click on “Paris”, then on “list of retailers”, then “jewelers”, and eventually chose the district.
 You directly enter “Jewelers Paris 8th arrondissement” on Google.
 The same applies to your piece of equipment in your CMMS software: first the production line, then the machine you are looking for, the subassembly, then the bearing of the subassembly … Why wouldn’t you be able to search directly “bearing on machine X”?
 However, this still requires a few naming rules.